clearlinux/clear-linux-documentation/source/clear-linux/concepts/telemetry-about.rst

 Next steps
 **********

-To put this concept into practice, see the following resources:
+To put this concept into practice, refer to :ref:telem-guide.

-*	:ref:`telem-guide`
-*	`Telemetry feature description`_